kallsu/g-java-lessons/README.md

 Goals:
 - not requirement dictation only the will to explain and let understand;
 - not the best silver bullet solution, but the "best" meaningfull solution;
+- not copy and paste, but understand and use your brain to create your best solution;

 ## Usage